Come face to face with real solutions

-The Cybersecurity Lecture Series at Georgia Tech is a free, one-hour lecture from a thought leader who is advancing the field of information security and privacy.
-Invited speakers include executives and researchers from Fortune 500 companies, federal intelligence agencies, start-ups and incubators, as well as Georgia Tech faculty and students presenting their research.
+The Cybersecurity Lecture Series at Georgia Tech is a free, open-to-the-public, one-hour presentation offered each Friday, featuring thought leaders who are advancing the field of cybersecurity.
+Meet executives from Fortune 500 companies, researchers from federal intelligence agencies, as well as university faculty and students sharing their latest discoveries.
 Lectures are open to all -- students, faculty, industry, government, or simply the curious.
 Students may register for credit under seminar course CS-8001-INF.

 Klaus Advanced Computing Building

 "RFDIDS: Radio Frequency-based Distributed Intrusion Detection System for the Power Grid"

 Tohid Shekari, Ph.D.
 Student, Georgia Tech School of Electrical and Computer Engineering (ECE)

 Terry Nelms, Director of Research, Pindrop

 "AI-infused Security: Robust Defense by Bridging Theory and Practice" [video]